vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 213 commits since the previous release, including 74 fixes.
+More than 217 commits since the previous release, including 75 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Mon Sep  9 02:20:55 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Tue Sep 10 02:19:03 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER